TBI investigates deadly Mt. Juliet shooting

-The Tennessee Bureau of Investigation (TBI) is conducting an investigation of an officer-involved shooting that occurred in Mt.
-Juliet on Wednesday evening.
+The Tennessee Bureau of Investigation is conducting an investigation of an officer-involved shooting that occurred in Mt.
+Juliet on Nov.
+2.

-The release stated that the incident occurred at around 11 p.m. on Wednesday, and the traffic stop took place on Mt.
+The release stated that the incident occurred at around 11 p.m. on Mt.
 Juliet Road, just north of its intersection with Central Pike.

-The TBI issued a press release on Thursday morning that identified the man to be 39-year-old Eric Jermaine Allen.
+The TBI identified the man to be 39-year-old Eric Jermaine Allen.
 TBI Public Information Officer Josh DeVine stated that the officer leaned into the vehicle and ultimately entered the vehicle through the passenger side door.

 “We’re working to determine exactly how and why the events unfolded the way they did,” DeVine said.